Grief & travel: practical ideas for how to heal and cope on the road.

 One where the world holds you up when you need it most.

-Connect with Others
+Connect With Others

 There are always opportunities to make new friends during travel.
 It’s part of what makes travel so engaging.

 Cornwall is full of friendly people!
-This made it particularly easy to get out of my own head and just enjoy the moment.
+This made it particularly easy to get out of my head and just enjoy the moment.

 There was no shortage of opportunities to chat, laugh, and share stories.
 Especially at the beaches.
-And anywhere to do with food & drink, like the pubs!
+And anywhere to do with food & drink, like pubs!

 My mom & I met lots of new people.
-We laughed a lot.
-And it was good for the soul.
+We laughed a lot and it was good for the soul.

 Spend Time With Animals